Cleveland Hustles: About

 The show was produced by SpringHill Entertainment and Magical Elves, with LeBron James and Maverick Carter as executive producers.
 It was hosted by Bonin Bough, with Kumar Arora, Alan Glazen, Kathy Futey, and Jonathan Sawyer as its panel of investors, and LeBron James making several cameos.

 The show was based in the Gordon Square Arts District, a commercial hub in Cleveland's Detroit-Shoreway neighbourhood near Lake Erie.
 Cleveland had been second on the Distressed Community Index, and fourth on the list of dying cities.
 CNBC announced that it would "help a neighborhood that desperately needs investment", and may have assisted Gordon Square's revitalization.
 One business owner, however, suggested that "To create good TV, you have to create a villain.
 That villain was vacancies", and investor Sawyer confirmed that "the neighborhood was going to be there with or without the show...
 It was going in that direction, is going in that direction and buildings are still affordable".

 In each of the first four episodes, two businesses presented competing pitches and ran a pop-up shop, with one of the businesses being selected for mentoring and financing.
 The remaining four episodes focussed on stages in the setup and opening of the selected stores.

 Cast

 Bonin Bough: former executive VP for PR firms Weber Shandwick and Ruder Finn who then joined PepsiCo in 2008.
 Serving as its senior global director for digital and social media, his work resulted in Fast Company naming him one of its "100 Most Creative People In Business" in 2011.
 Between 2012 and 2016, he worked for multinational food company Mondelez International, where he became its chief media and e-commerce officer.
+He is a member of the Board of Directors of Philip Morris International, the multinational tobacco company.

 Kumar Arora: CEO of investment firm Aroridex, founder of designer sunglasses company Rogue Eyewear, and investor in iLTHY, a streetwear apparel company.

 Kathy Futey: A wealth management advisor who previously worked at Morgan Stanley.
 She serves on the board of the Museum of Contemporary Art Cleveland (MOCA) and the Cuyahoga Valley Chamber of Commerce.